 Billforward allows your business to create and use coupons either as a lump sum discount or as a percentage discount.
 That way, your business can decide on the discount style that best suits your offerings.
 Billforward also offers you a choice of “master” or one-time-use, individual coupons (example: WINTER20 vs WINTER20i8wjd95h2k).
 You can find out more about how Billforward allows you to create and use coupons in our knowledge article: Coupons (billforward.io)

 Curious about what Billforward could do for your business?
-Why not book a demo with us today, or start a 30-day free trial!
+Why not join us for a platform demo, or start a 30-day free trial!